Teaming Agreements, JVs & Subcontracts

 Protecting both parties’ confidential and proprietary information (or incorporating the terms of a separate no-disclosure agreement)

-At Koprince Law, we are experienced in drafting, reviewing, and negotiating prime/subcontractor teaming agreements for federal government projects.
+At Koprince McCall Pottroff LLC, we are experienced in drafting, reviewing, and negotiating prime/subcontractor teaming agreements for federal government projects.
 And if you want to craft a teaming relationship that extends beyond a single contract, that’s no problem either—we can assist you in preparing a thorough master teaming agreement to establish the parameters of a broader teaming relationship.

 Joint Venture Agreements